That Built

 That Built is an American television franchise a docudrama broadcast on The History Channel that covers various historic subjects and the notable people involved roughly spanning the Industrial Revolution of the 1860s to the present.
 The series started with the miniseries The Men Who Built America in 2012.

 To date, the longest running of these series is The Food That Built America, which premiered on August 11, 2019.
-The sixth season premiered on February 23, 2025.
+The seventh season premiered on April 19, 2026.